 Calls for proposals

 The first call for the Bottlenecks Alleviation Program (BAP) closed on 17 January 2021.
-The programme will open another call by the end of 2021.

 We will design and manage calls for proposals for Jordanian and international stakeholders to submit short projects tailor-made to alleviate 3 bottlenecks: